 COVID-19 and Travel

-- Due to the COVID-19 directives set by McGill University and the Quebec Government, it is probable that the 2021 cohort of Global Health Scholars - Graduate program will need to complete their work remotely.
-It is also plausible that students may be able to travel to their research site at some point between May 2021 and April 2022.
+- Due to the COVID-19 directives set by McGill University and the Quebec Government, it is probable that the 2022 cohort of Global Health Scholars - Graduate program will need to complete their work remotely or from campus.
+It is also plausible that students may be able to travel to their research site at some point between May 2022 and April 2023.

 - All projects must include a remote work plan as well as an on-site work plan for students.